Bengal's new DGP Rajeev Kumar: From controversial accusations to high-stakes investigations | Politics

 In 2012, when the Bidhannagar Police Commissionerate was established, Kumar became its first commissioner.

-It was in 2013 when the Saradha chits fund scam broke, and the TMC dispensation was under immense pressure, Kumar arrested Saradha group chairman Sudipta Sen and partner Debjani Mukherjee from Kashmir.
+In 2013, when the Saradha chit fund scam broke and the TMC dispensation was under immense pressure, Kumar arrested Saradha group chairman Sudipta Sen and partner Debjani Mukherjee from Kashmir.

 Kumar led the SIT investigation, drawing both praise and criticism for his proximity to the ruling dispensation.